 Within the house, this may be an environment were perhaps you simply cannot create a family games night around those old classic board games, or cards, (Playing cards, you know remember them?).
-With the lure of that connected world of technology they crave just a room or two away creates an almost unbreakable bond stronger that they feel towards their own parents, brothers and sisters?
+With the lure of that connected world of technology they crave just a room or two away creating an almost unbreakable bond, stronger that they feel towards their own parents, brothers and sisters?

 For us anything that promotes this vital relationship between family members should be encouraged.
 We look at this from the family aspect in that when you go to out of the home to the amusements there should be those games that parents can play with their kids, do something fun together that is out of the normal hum drum technical divide of the home.
 Something that can encourage them to have an occasional few hours of having fun as a family together.

 You know the games we are talking about here, Air Hockey, where you smash the puck across a cushion of air, simple yet such great fun that both the younger and older generations can do.
 Many amusements of course are on a coastal town somewhere and near that other great classic Crazy Golf again does not require a degree in computer science to create fun between generations.